 English Language Arts and Mathematics

-The ELP program in 6th, 7th, and 8th grade is a humanities based program integrating the reading, language arts, and social studies classes.
-The students meet with the gifted education teacher(s) daily for these three class periods.
+The ELP program in 6th, 7th, and 8th grade continues its focus on reading and language arts with social studies added to create a humanities-based program.
+The students meet with the ELP cohort and assigned teacher(s) for these three class periods each day.
 The students read and discuss novels using the Common Core State Standards as related to the themes developed at each grade level.
-The students read outstanding literature and engage in small group as well as whole class discussions.
+The students read outstanding literature and engage in small groups as well as whole class discussions.
 In addition, students deepen their critical thinking and writing skills as related to the novels and the thematic units.

 Students who qualify for participation in math extension groups meet with a designated teacher for approximately one hour each week to focus on problem solving, reasoning, patterns, and mathematical communication.

 Math extensions and honors math placement are determined by analysis of student data.
 For more information about math placement, see Math Placement and Course Pathway.